-“Non-invasive cardiac stress testing is a cornerstone in the clinical management of patients with known or suspected coronary artery disease,” Judd said, noting that CMR works as well or better than other exams at identifying heart wall motion, cell death and the presence of low blood flow.
+“Non-invasive cardiac stress testing is a cornerstone in the clinical management of patients with known or suspected coronary artery disease,” Judd said, noting that CMR works as well or better than other exams at identifying heart wall motion, cell death, and the presence of low blood flow.
 In addition, the technology does not require any radiation exposure, which is very essential in nuclear stress tests that are by far the most commonly used method to identify heart diseases in the U.S.

 “There are a number of reasons for the limited use of stress CMR, including the availability of good quality laboratories, exclusion of patients who cannot undergo magnetization, and a lack of data on patient outcomes,” Judd said.
 “With the findings from this study suggesting that stress CMR is effective in predicting mortality, we provide a strong basis for a head-to-head study between stress CMR and other modalities.”
-Following the fact that MRI system has more health benefits potential than we originally thought, an MRI scan experience can never be described as comforting, instead, many would call it a nightmarish experience.
+Following the fact that the MRI system has more health benefits potential than we originally thought, an MRI scan experience can never be described as comforting, instead, many would call it a nightmarish experience.
 In order to solve that problem, our engineers at Sound Imaging have created 6 new MRI Comfort Suite products, each specifically designed to secure patients’ safety & comfort.
-Please, feel free to visit our website to check all of our MRI Comfort Suite products and accessories including the MRI Visors, MRI Stereo, SAMM, SAMM MD, Magnet Watch, and Bi-Directional.
+Please, feel free to visit our website to check all of our MRI Comfort Suite products and accessories including the MRI Visors, MRI Stereo, MRI BoreCam, Magnet Watch, and MRI PMT.

 In addition to Judd, study authors at Duke include Raymond J. Kim, Han W. Kim, Igor Klem, Elizabeth Jenista, and Michele Parker.
-They were joined by John F. Heitner and Jean Ho of New York Presbyterian Brooklyn Methodist Hospital; Dipan J. Shah and Dany Debs of Houston Methodist DeBakey Heart & Vascular Center; Afshin Farzaneh-Far of the University of Illinois at Chicago; Venkateshwar Polsani of Piedmont Atlanta Hospital; Jiwon Kim and Jonathan Weinsaft of Weill Cornell Medical Center; Chetan Shenoy and Andrew Hughes of the University of Minnesota Medical Center; Preston Cargile of Heart Imaging Technologies; Robert O. Bonow of Northwestern University Feinberg School of Medicine.
+They were joined by John F. Heitner and Jean Ho of New York-Presbyterian Brooklyn Methodist Hospital; Dipan J. Shah and Dany Debs of Houston Methodist DeBakey Heart & Vascular Center; Afshin Farzaneh-Far of the University of Illinois at Chicago; Venkateshwar Polsani of Piedmont Atlanta Hospital; Jiwon Kim and Jonathan Weinsaft of Weill Cornell Medical Center; Chetan Shenoy and Andrew Hughes of the University of Minnesota Medical Center; Preston Cargile of Heart Imaging Technologies; Robert O. Bonow of Northwestern University Feinberg School of Medicine.
 The study received funding support from the National Heart, Lung, and Blood Institute, (R42 HL080843, R42 HL106864, R42 HL117397, R01 HL128278, and K23 HL132011).
 Judd and Raymond J. Kim have an equity interest in Heart Imaging Technologies.

 Materials provided by the Duke University Health Research Team.